AOSC-Archive/miscdoc/deploykit/01-prd/001-main.md

 However, manual installation is considered unfriendly for new users, especially when some distributions like Ubuntu have much smoother installation experience.
 Therefore, the community decided to create a friendly installer program, under the name `DeployKit` or `aoscdk-rs`.
+In the following text, this program may also be referred as  "DK" or "this program".

 ### Working Environment